-Shane W. Dittmar is a 23-year-old music educator and composer of vocal music, including choral, art song, musical theatre, and commercial styles.
+Shane W. Dittmar is a 23-year-old music director; educator; and composer of popular, theatrical, and concert music.
 A native of Raleigh, NC, he is currently studying Music Education at the University of North Carolina at Greensboro.
-His music is shaped by his unique view of the world; Shane is legally blind, and so he strives to create, in his musical endeavors, sincere expressions of landscapes, stories, and emotions you don’t need sight to experience.
+His music is shaped by his unique view of the world; Shane is legally blind, and so he strives to create, in his musical endeavors, sincere expressions of landscapes, stories, and emotions that you don’t need sight to experience.

-Shane has worked extensively in musical theatre, including as a composer and arranger for Raleigh Little Theatre’s annual production of Cinderella; as a composer for productions by Art Stream, a group devoted to making the theatrical process accessible for those with disabilities; and as the musical director for productions including Pippin, Bat Boy, and Rent.
+Shane has worked extensively in musical theatre, including as a composer and arranger for Raleigh Little Theatre’s annual production of Cinderella; as a composer for productions by Art Stream, a group devoted to making the theatrical process accessible for those with disabilities; and as the musical director for productions including The Tempest, Pippin, Bat Boy, Rent, and Porgy and Bess.
 “Musical director and keyboardist Shane Dittmar,” wrote the Raleigh News and Observer of North Raleigh Arts and Creative Theatre’s production of Rent, “…gives the rock score proper power but also great subtlety and warmth when needed.”

 Shane’s choral works include “Annunciation to the Shepherds,” a setting of verses from Luke 2, which was premiered in December of 2015 by the North Carolina Master Chorale Chamber Singers, and “Cantate,” a psalm setting which is published by Hinshaw Music and was named as a 2016-2017 Editor’s Choice selection by sheet music retailer J. W. Pepper.Full Bio (PDF)